thelastpickle/cassandra-reaper/src/docs/content/docs/backends/cassandra.md

     type: jdk
 ```

 The Apache Cassandra backend is the only one that allows running several Reaper instances at once.
-This provides high availability and allows to repair multi DC clusters (see the **Multi-DC** section below).
+This provides high availability and allows to repair multi DC clusters.

-You will need to create a keyspace to store your data.
-This is installation specific, you will need to fill in your own datacenter names.
+To run Reaper using the Cassandra backend, create a reaper_db keyspace with an appropriate placement strategy.
+This is installation specific, and names of the data centers in the cluster that will host the Reaper data must be specified.
 For example:

 ```none
 CREATE KEYSPACE reaper_db WITH replication = {'class': 'NetworkTopologyStrategy', 'datacenter1': 3};